millskyle/BRMesh_homeassistant/README.md

 ## Known issues

+### String error (ESP board core v2.0.14)
+This breaks on newer versions of ESP board core. v2.0.14 is what I used during development.
+In Arduino IDE, go to Tools > Board > Board Manager; search "esp32"; downgrade to 2.0.14.
+If you get a new error about FQBN, try restarting the IDE, and if that doesn't work, try clearing your Arduino appdata.

 ### White temperature
 My light did not have color temperature, so I've omitted it as I could not decode the BRMesh payload for such commands without owning a compatible light.
 It should be possible to modify this if the payloads can be obtained.